ckessler2/SAIV_2025_Alsomitra/README.md

 pip install -r requirements.txt
 ```

 The training script is `python_training/main.py`, and it should run with no issues, generating NNs in `.onnx` format under `python_training/models/`.
-Specifically, the script is designed to train a naive "baseline" model, and a robust "adversarial" model (with a certain epsilon value) to be compared.
+Specifically, the script trains a naive "baseline" model and a robust "adversarial" model (with a certain epsilon value) for comparison.

-Under the hood, the baseline model is trained as a regression network on the normalised dataset, with the goal of predicting the controller output from the 6 system states.
+Under the hood, the baseline model is trained as a regression network on the normalised dataset to predict the controller output from the 6 system states.
 A second model is then trained with adversarial examples generated in an epsilon-ball around the training data.
-This is the key robust-training step used in the paper, and is intended to improve local robustness of the controller while preserving useful regression performance.
+This is the key robust-training step in the paper and is intended to improve the controller's local robustness while preserving useful regression performance.

 There is an extra step required.
-Since the training data is normalised (required for adversarial training), the networks produced in the most recent step deal with normalised values, so will not work properly in simulation.
-I solve this by adding an extra layer to the input and output of the network when it is in ONNX format, to **normalise the input and denormalise the output**.
+Since the training data is normalised (required for adversarial training), the networks produced in the most recent step deal with normalised values, so they will not work properly in simulation.
+I solve this by adding an extra layer to the network's input and output when it is in ONNX format to **normalise the input and denormalise the output**.
 The script is called `python_training/normalise_network.py`, and requires 2 things to be implemented:

-- The NN to be used (`model_path`) and output name.
+- The NN to be used (`model_path`) and the output name.
 - The normalisation constants `Cs` and `Ss`.
-These are generated when normalising the data with `Normalise_Data.m`, so can be copied from the MATLAB workspace.
+These are generated when you normalise the data with `Normalise_Data.m`, so you can copy them from the MATLAB workspace.

 `python_training/Export_IDX.py` converts the normalised training data into IDX format for Vehicle-based verification.